 Strategic Environmental Assessment

 As part of this process, the emerging draft Policy Statement was screened for Strategic Environmental Assessment (SEA) under the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (as amended).
-It was determined that SEA is required for the emerging Draft Policy Statement and the SEA Screening Determination
+It was determined that SEA is required for the emerging Draft Policy Statement and the SEA Screening Determination can be found here.

 DECC has procured external consultants to undertake a Strategic Environmental Assessment of the likely significant effects on the environment of the emerging draft Policy Statement on Mineral Exploration and Mining.